 How does custom sizing work?

 This is a unique piece.
-When ordering, indicate your size in Spanish scale (or the internal diameter in mm) in the order notes.
-We will confirm the available size before processing; if it does not match, we will notify you before shipping.
+When ordering, please indicate your size in Spanish scale (or the internal diameter in mm) in the order note.
+We confirm available size before processing; if it doesn't match, we will notify you before shipping.

 Is this piece unique?

 Yes.
-The pattern of violet zones and matrix veins in sugilite is unrepeatable.
-This is the only piece available with this specific cabochon and setting.
+The pattern of violet zones and matrix veins in the sugilite is unrepeatable.
+This is the only available piece with this specific cabochon and setting.

 How do I care for this ring?

-See our complete guide on caring for your jewelry.
+Please consult our complete guide on jewelry care.
 For sugilite: avoid perfumes, chlorinated or salt water, and prolonged exposure to direct sunlight.
-Store in a soft case, separated from other harder pieces.
+Store in a soft case, separate from other harder pieces.

-See also: all handmade rings · silver jewelry.
+See also: all handcrafted rings · silver jewelry.